Botender: Supporting Communities in Collaboratively Designing AI Agents through Case-Based Provocations: Algorithm Validation Study

 \subsection{Study Procedures}

-We conducted the validation study through an online survey.
 Each participant was randomly assigned to review one of nine pre-selected bot prompts, which we referred to as bot ``instructions'' in the survey to avoid technical jargon.
 We selected these prompts to cover a variety of potential pitfalls in prompt design.
 Each prompt included both a trigger and an action, consistent with how tasks are specified in Botender.
-All prompts used in the validation study are available in Appendix \ref{ch6:sec:validation_study_appendix:prompts}.
+Additional details about the prompts used in the validation study are available in Appendix \ref{ch6:sec:validation_study_appendix:prompts}.